Skip to content

 1. Check the box next to an issue or CVE.

-2. Click on the Set status button.
+2. Click on the Set assessment button.

 5. Complete the rule using OQL or by selecting items under the Firmware and Query sections.

-The newly created rule will appear at either the top or bottom of your Analysis profile page, based on the selected setting.
+The newly created rule will appear at either the top or bottom of your Analysis profile page, based on the selected sorting setting.
 Later you can modify it like any other rule.